thevinayysharma/dummysqlviewer/README.md

 ## About this Repository

-- This application was part of an assessment for a data-centric Startup hiring process.
+- This application was part of an assessment for a data-centric Startup hiring process.You are welcome to provide best practices, code-reviews, guide for better learning.